7 Long Island Neighborhoods Made for Millennials

 #5.
 Cold Spring Harbor

 Once a vacation town for Manhattanites, Cold Spring Harbor’s walkable — and historic — downtown is a major draw for city dwellers.
+Located in Suffolk County, it offers a charming escape from the hustle and bustle of the city.
 Take a stroll along Main Street and you’ll pass local staples like The Gourmet Whaler and Sandbar, plus several popular restaurants, bars, shops, and even a homemade ice cream shop.

 Consider yourself an outdoor enthusiast?
 This is the place to be.
 Residents spend their free time kayaking and sailing from the harbor, or hanging at the beach — in the summer, there are concerts, outdoor movies, and more.
 And the 40-acre Cold Spring Harbor State Park offers miles of challenging hiking and cross country skiing trails.